eduvpn/documentation/PROFILE_CONFIG.md

 **NOTE**: make sure the specified range is unique, and not used by any other profile/protocol, nor overlap the range specified in another profile/protocol!

+**NOTE**: the UDP port used by WireGuard is `51820` and can be modified by changing the `listenPort` option under the `WireGuard` section in `/etc/vpn-user-portal/config.php`.
+This port is "global" and NOT per profile.

 ### WireGuard Range Six

 Specify the IPv6 range for WireGuard VPN clients.
 As an example: